 Center the front piece as above, ensuring the casters will clear it as they swivel.
 Press into place.
 Snug the side trim against the back of front trim, leaving no gaps, as above.
 Again, ensure the casters will clear the sides as they swivel.
 The gap in the back allows for wall baseboard trim.

-Set the cabinet face down.
 Place one or more shelves between the sides to keep them straight, as above.
 Run a bead of white or yellow glue around the back edge.
 Loctite P3 urethane glue is also highly recommended.

-Unfold the back, and attach it to the side with tacks, pictured above.
+Unfold the back, and attach it with tacks, pictured below.